 LaCrisha received her Juris Doctor from Southern University Law Center, graduating Cum Laude.
 She served as a Junior Editor for the Journal of Race, Gender, and Poverty as well as a Junior Editor on Southern University Law Review.
 LaCrisha also served as a member of the Trial Advocacy Board, competing nationally in trial competitions.
 While at SULC, LaCrisha earned the CALI Award of Excellence for the Future for the highest grade in Legal Writing and Trial Advocacy.

 After law school, LaCrisha served as a Judicial Law Clerk for the Honorable Judge Jennifer M. Medley of Orleans Civil District Court.
 LaCrisha is a member of the Louisiana Association of Justice and The Greater New Orleans Martinet Society.
 LaCrisha is also committed to giving back to her law school, Southern University Law Center, where she recently served as a coach for the Trial Advocacy Board Trial Team.
+LaCrisha is a member of the American Association for Justice, New Orleans Bar Association and Greater New Orleans Louis A. Martinet Legal Society.

 LaCrisha is admitted to practice in all Louisiana state courts and before United States District Court for the Eastern District of Louisiana.